Disjoint induced subgraphs of the same order and size: Proof of the main result

+Note that since we intend to delete either both vertices of a pair in $\C{Q}$ or neither, it might be the case that it is impossible to make the parity of the degree difference of a pair in $\C{S}_e$ odd in $H$.
+Consequently, in this case, we will need to work with $[2,2]$-gadgets, or \emph{two-gadgets} for short, in addition to one-gadgets.
+With the exception of this slight change of tack to account for parity considerations, the argument is quite similar to the one in the previous case, and we only sketch it.

-Let $c_5$ be a (small) constant depending on $\epsilon$; the value of $c_5$ will be chosen later in this section, following the statement of Lemma \ref{twogad}.
+Let $c_5$ be a (small) constant depending on $\eps$; the value of $c_5$ will be chosen later, following the statement of Lemma~\ref{subedge13-twogad}.

 Recall that every pair of vertices in $\C{S}_e$ disagree on some vertex in the clump $K^*$.
 Suppose there exists a vertex $v\in K^*$ such that $c_5 n/ \log{n}$ pairs from $\C{S}_e$ all disagree on $v$.
-In this case, we may complete the proof along the lines of Case \ref{odd} as follows.

-Let $\C{S}_v\subset \C{S}_e$ be the set of pairs in $\C{S}_e$ that disagree on $v$.
+In this case, we may complete the proof as follows.
+Let $\C{S}_v\subset \C{S}_e$ be the collection of pairs in $\C{S}_e$ that disagree on $v$.
 We shall delete vertices from $F$ as follows.
 We first delete $v$ and then delete one other vertex uniformly at random from $K^*$.
 Following this, we proceed as before by picking vertices of $F_\C{Q}$ independently with probability $p$ and then deleting the corresponding vertices or pairs of vertices from $\C{Q}$ in $F$.
 Let $H$ be the resulting graph.
 Note that when we delete $v$, the degree difference of every pair in $\C{S}_v$ changes parity and becomes odd.
 When we then delete another vertex uniformly at random from $K^*$, the parity of the degree difference of a pair in $\C{S}_v$ is unaltered with probability at least $1/3$ since every pair in $\C{S}$ disagree on at most two thirds of any clump.
-Arguing as in Lemma \ref{onegad2}, for any pair in $\C{S}_v$, we see that the probability that this pair forms a one-gadget in $H$, conditional on deleting an even number of vertices from every clump, is $\Omega(1)$ (albeit with a smaller constant than in Case \ref{odd}).
-Since $|\C{S}_v| \geq c_5 n/ \log{n}$, we can conclude the proof exactly as in Case \ref{odd}.
+Arguing as in Lemma~\ref{subedge13-onegad2}, for any pair in $\C{S}_v$, we see that the probability that this pair forms a one-gadget in $H$, conditional on deleting an even number of vertices from every clump, is $\Omega(1)$ (albeit with a smaller constant than in Case 2A).
+Since $|\C{S}_v| \ge c_5 n/ \log{n}$, we can conclude the proof exactly as in the case where $\C{S}$ contains many odd pairs.

-Hence we may assume that for every vertex $v\in K^*$, the number of pairs in $\C{S}_e$ that disagree on $v$ is at most $c_5 n/ \log{n}$.
+Hence, we may assume that for every vertex $v\in K^*$, the number of pairs in $\C{S}_e$ that disagree on $v$ is at most $c_5 n/ \log{n}$.
 We delete vertices from $F$ as before by picking vertices of $F_\C{Q}$ independently with probability $p$ and then deleting the corresponding vertices or pairs of vertices from $\C{Q}$ in $G$.
-Let $H'$ be the resulting graph.
+Let $H$ be the resulting graph.

-As before, let $EV^{*}$ be the event that an even number of vertices were deleted from each clump.